 Past (and Future) EEOC Guidance May Be Key

 The EEOC has not yet weighed in on this question specifically for COVID-19, but in 2009, the agency released a technical assistance publication asserting that under the Americans with Disabilities Act (ADA) and Title VII, employers cannot impose mandatory vaccination requirements on employees who qualify for certain exemptions, including those related to certain medical conditions or religious beliefs, even in the midst of a pandemic.

 Although the EEOC guide was updated in March 2020 for COVID-19, the vaccination guidance remains the same (as of August 20, 2020).
-Of course, the actual emergence of a COVID-19 vaccine could change that.
+Of course, the actual emergence of a COVID-19 vaccine will perhaps change that.
 Employers should check this guidance for further updates once a COVID-19 vaccine emerges.

 Most mandatory vaccination programs are implemented in the health care industry.
 However, given COVID-19’s highly contagious nature and community transmission, other types of employers — especially those with significant risk of workplace transmission — may also be successful in implementing vaccination programs, provided that adequate exemptions under federal law are in place.
 That said, the unique challenges of COVID-19 may test the limits of these exemptions.

 Even employees with medical conditions may not be exempt if they would present a direct threat at work.

 The ADA prohibits discrimination on the basis of disability, and it prevents employers from excluding disabled individuals from the workplace for health or safety reasons unless they pose a “direct threat” (i.e., significant risk of substantial harm even with reasonable accommodation).
 Employers must offer accommodations to disabled individuals unless the accommodation would impose undue hardship or a significant difficulty or expense on the employer.